 You may know that coronary heart disease is the leading cause of death in Australia.
 But did you know that your mental health can affect your heart health and your heart health can affect your mental health?

-Heart conditions such as heart attack and angina are also known as coronary heart disease.
+Heart conditions such as heart attack and angina are also known as cardiovascular disease.
 These conditions are more common in people living with depression, compared to the general population.
 In fact, we now know depression is a considerable risk factor for coronary heart disease along with smoking, high cholesterol and high blood pressure.
 Less is known about the links between anxiety and heart disease, but we do know that many people with anxiety also have depression.

 What sorts of mental health conditions affect heart disease?

-Anxiety and depression are both thought to relate to heart disease, both as a cause and an effect.
-So what are they?
+Anxiety and depression are thought to relate to heart disease, both as a cause and an effect.
+So, what are they?

 Anxiety is a word we use to describe how we feel when we are worried or stressed.
 But it is more than that.
 Worry or stress will come and go; anxiety is a feeling that stays after the stressors have been removed.
 Everyone feels anxious from time to time, but for someone experiencing anxiety, these feelings can be difficult to control.
 Sometimes anxiety may have a single cause, but often there is no specific cause.

-is a constant feeling of dejection and loss, which stops you doing your normal activities.
+Depression is a constant feeling of sadness and loss, which stops you doing your normal activities.
 We can all feel sad or moody occasionally, but some people experience these feelings intensely, for long periods of time, and sometimes without any apparent cause.